 The Douglas County Libraries Foundation delivers funding and resources to help sustain the Douglas County Libraries to positively impact our community members so they can grow and thrive.

-Your support of the Douglas County Libraries Foundation helps fund programs that reach youth, adults and families in Douglas County and across Colorado, and helps ensure the long-term success of our outstanding libraries.
-Our libraries are critical to education, neighborhood development, workforce development, and economic development.
+Your support of the Foundation helps fund programs that reach youth, adults and families in Douglas County and across Colorado, and helps ensure the long-term success of our outstanding libraries.

 Cuddle Up & Read

-Through partnerships with area hospitals, Cuddle Up & Read provides new parents with a fun and meaningful introduction to the library and to early literacy.
-The program includes small gifts for mom and baby, and an invitation to get baby a library card.
+Through partnerships with area hospitals, Cuddle Up & Read provides new parents with a fun and meaningful introduction to the library and our early literacy services.
+The program includes small gifts for mom and baby and an invitation to get baby a library card.
 We also distribute DCL growth charts, complete with reading suggestions and library service information, to parents through participating pediatricians’ offices across the county.